- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 At the very least, it is a guarantee you’ll burn enough calories to counteract all the delicious food you’ll eat later!

-Eastern Connecticut Symphony Orchestra
+19. Listen to the Eastern Connecticut Symphony Orchestra

 Founded in 1946, the mission of the Eastern Connecticut Symphony Orchestra is to inspire, educate, and connect their community through live orchestral music.